College of Idaho: Accomplishments

 Since 2011, CofI student-athletes have won 23 national championships.
 The men's and women's ski teams have won 48 individual and team national championships while competing in the NWCSC of the USCSA.
 The college's track and cross country teams have won 13 individual and relay national titles.
 The men's baseball team has qualified for postseason play every year since 1987, winning the NAIA national championship in 1998.
 The men's basketball team won the 1996 NAIA Division II national championship.
 In 2014, the CofI football team ranked No. 2 in the NAIA for attendance with more than 4,500 fans per game.
 The men's lacrosse team has also won back to back PNCLL D II conference championships, in 2018 and 2019.

 All 19 of the College of Idaho's NAIA teams were honored as NAIA Scholar Team for 2008–2009 season.
 Each team maintained an average GPA of at least 3.0.
 This set an all-time NAIA record for number of Scholar Teams in one season.
 CofI student-athletes continue to earn high marks in the class room and are among the annual leaders in scholar-athlete and academic All-America honorees.

 During 2019–2021, the College of Idaho football team won three straight Frontier Conference championships in the NAIA.
 This includes the unprecedented "COVID" season in the spring of 2021 where the "Yotes" played just four games.

-In 2023, the College of Idaho's men's basketball team, under head coach Colby Blaine, won its second NAIA national championship, defeating Indiana Tech 73-71 in Kansas City, Missouri.
-The 2022-2023 team went 35-1 and 22-0 in Cascade Conference play, winning 35 straight games after losing its opening game of the season.
+In 2023, the College of Idaho's men's basketball team, under head coach Colby Blaine, won its second NAIA national championship, defeating Indiana Tech 73–71 in Kansas City, Missouri.
+The 2022–2023 team went 36–1 and 22–0 in Cascade Conference play, winning 36 straight games after losing its opening game of the season to Arizona Christian.
+In Fall 2023, the women's cross country team won its first national championship and the first NAIA women's team national championship in school history.
+Head coach Dominic Bolin was named the 2023 NAIA Women's Cross Country Coach of the Year.
+It was just the second year of Bolin's head coaching tenure.